royqh1979/RedPanda-CPP/BUILD.md

 ## Windows NT 5.x Qt Library with MinGW Lite Toolchain

-The script `build-xp.sh` is alike `build-mingw.sh`, but it will download a standalone MinGW Lite toolchain to build Red Panda C++ for Windows NT 5.x.
+The script `build-xp.sh` is alike `build-mingw.sh`, but the toolchain is provided by Qt library.

 Prerequisites: